MSE 25000 Physical Properties in Engineering Systems

 Relation of Course to Student Outcomes:

-Topics Covered: Stress and Strain in 1d, 2d, and 3d, stress and strain tensors, tensor differentiation, rotation of tensors, Statics including: free body diagrams, Bending stresses, Beams with simple, cantilevered and distributed loadings, shear and moment diagrams for beams, stresses in beams as a function of cross-section, position in the beam, and position through the beam thickness.
-Brittle and ductile failure, Torque, torsional strain and displacement, elastic modulus and stress-strain behavior, Ashby Maps, Friction, Thin-walled pressure vessels.
+Topics Covered: Stress and Strain in 1d, 2d, and 3d, stress and strain tensors, tensor differentiation, rotation of tensors, Statics including: free body diagrams, Bending stresses, Beams with simple, cantilevered and distributed loadings, shear and moment diagrams for beams, bending and shear stresses in beams as a function of cross-section, position in the beam, and position through the beam thickness.
+Brittle and ductile failure, Torque, torsional strain and displacement, elastic modulus and stress-strain behavior, Thin-walled pressure vessels.